-Like previous generations, the S20 comes in several flavours, differentiated mostly by screen size, battery and camera specs: there’s three models at launch, starting with the base S20 which has a 6.2in screen and 4000mAh battery, followed by the S20+ with a 6.7in screen and 4500mAh battery, while the top-end S20 Ultra boasts a 6.9in screen and 5000mAh battery.
-So all the screens and batteries are larger than the previous generation.
+Like previous generations, the S20 comes in several flavours, differentiated mostly by screen size, battery and camera specs: there’s three main models, starting with the base S20 which has a 6.2in screen and 4000mAh battery, followed by the S20+ with a 6.7in screen and 4500mAh battery, while the top-end S20 Ultra boasts a 6.9in screen and 5000mAh battery; the camera specs are below.

-I’ll start with the most affordable S20, which has a triple camera system, now arranged in a vertical line.
+In terms of imaging, the ‘base’ Galaxy S20 has a triple camera system, now arranged in a vertical line.
 The main wide camera shoots at 12 Megapixels with an f1.8 lens and optical stabilisation – the 1.8 micrometer pixels here are a little bigger than the S10’s main camera, but the lens a little dimmer.
 This is joined by an ultra wide camera, capturing twice the field of view with 12 Megapixels using an f2.2 lens – so it’s a little lower resolution than the 16 Megapixel ultra wide camera on the S10, but this in turn makes the 1.4 micrometer pixels fatter and more sensitive.
 Meanwhile for longer shots, there’s the telephoto camera that grabs 64 Megapixel photos using an f2 lens with optical stabilisation.
 The 0.8 micrometer pixels are smaller than the S10’s telephoto camera, but there’s a lot more of them and the lens is a bit brighter too.
 The key difference though, is that the S20’s telephoto camera now sports a 3x optical zoom, which thanks to the higher resolution sensor, can work together to deliver a 30x total digital range.

 Moving on, the S20+ with its bigger screen and battery, has a quad camera system, sharing the same three cameras for imaging as the base S20, but adding a fourth DepthVision camera for generating more realistic shallow depth of field or blurring effects.
 Meanwhile the S20 and S20+ also share the same front-facing camera built-into the display which takes 10 Megapixel selfies using an f2.2 lens and 1.22 micrometer pitch; so that’s the same sensor spec as the S10, but with a slightly dimmer lens.